The Seven (band): Later years

 Some time after the break up of The Seven around 1971 / 1972, Tommy Forest joined the Wilkesbury Brigade which became his last significant musical venture.

 With his experience in audio engineering, Chuck Mellone assisted with the debut for radio WCNY-FM on December 4, 1971.
-A Some years later he moved to Los Angeles and worked for A&M Records as a studio engineer.
+Some years later he moved to Los Angeles and worked for A&M Records as a studio engineer.
 In California, the artists he worked with included Hoyt Axton, Glen Campbell and the group, New Riders of the Purple Sage.

 In September 2010, John Latocha and Chuck Sgroi were in the State Street Band backing Jimmy Cavallo.

 Nick Russo died on October 1, 2010, at 69 and Chuck Mellone died in Malibu, California, on April 7, 2011.
 He was 68.